medplum/medplum/packages/docs/docs/access/access-policies.md

 ## Core Model

-Medplum is built on FHIR, an international standard for healthcare interoperability.
-FHIR includes standard definitions for almost every imaginable healthcare concept.

-One of the central concepts of FHIR is the "Resource".
-Everything is a resource: patients, practitioners, observations, medications, and many more.
-Every resource has a "Resource Type".
-There are more than 100 standard resource types.

 All resources exist within a "Project".
 A project is a top-level container.
 In general, each healthcare organization will have one project for all of their resources.
-If you are self-hosting Medplum, then you probably only need one project.
-Importantly, projects are mutually exclusive.
-For example, a "Patient" resource can only be in one "Project".
-If you need to represent the same patient in multiple projects, you need to create a copy.

-All resources can be tagged with one or more "Compartments".
-A compartment is simply a group of resources.
-Importantly, compartments are not mutually exclusive.
-A resource can (and often will) exist in multiple compartments.

-For example, consider an "Observation" resource representing a blood pressure measurement.
-That Observation resource will fall into the following Compartments:

-- "Patient" - for the "subject" of the observation
-- "Practitioner" - for the "performer" of the observation
-- "Encounter" - for the "encounter" of the observation

-Resources are automatically assigned to compartments based on rules.
-The FHIR standard includes definitions for standard compartments such as "Patient", "Practitioner", and "Encounter".
-Developers can create custom compartments using the "CompartmentDefinition" resource.

-Now that we have defined "Resource", "Resource Type", "Project", and "Compartment", we can discuss how they relate to security and access controls.

 Every user account can have one or more "Project Memberships".
 A project membership represents access to resources within a project.
 The user can either be granted access to all resources within the project, or limited access to a set of compartments.